luxuryluke/Kirby-JSON-RSS-feed-controller/README.md

 6. Next the controller file.
 This grabs the sections we want to include, sorts them, and grabs post images that use the typical Kirby `cover` image method but falls back to the first image available in each post.
 7. Then the controller creates the $items array for the feed.
 This is an array of all of your site pages that will be included.
 8. Then it takes the `cover` image and wraps it in a `figure`, adds `alt` text, a `figcaption` that allows links using the `->kirbytext()` powers, etc.
-9. In the new `$content_html` object it first adds in the page's text content and strips out extra new lines code.
+9. In the new `$content_html` object it first adds in the page's text content and strips out extra new lines of code.
 10. Then it adds the `cover` to the beginning of that new `$content_html`.
 11. You can add in other field data you may have for your pages, here I have added `$materials` at the end, for a project I'm doing that I'll soon launch on the site.
-12. It also adds in the `rssblip` at the end too, which has four `----` in the textarea to give it a divider from the item's content
+12. It also adds in the `rssblip` at the end, which has four `----` in the textarea to give it a divider from the item's content below it
-13. I actually added in the title of each item's parent to differentiate it from other posts, too (i.e.: "Articles: ", "Updates: ", etc.)
+13. I added the title of each item's parent to differentiate it from other posts, too (i.e.: "Articles: ", "Updates: ", etc.)
 14. Then it assembles the `$items` using the various objects we've created as well as fields from each page.
 15. Returns the `$items` for use.
 16. You'll see all of the data come together in the template.